-We are immensely proud to have scientific papers published on two of our products.
+We are immensely proud to have scientific papers published on three of our products.

-Rachel Murray from the Animal Health Trust led the writing of both papers:
+Rachel Murray from the Animal Health Trust led the writing of all three papers:

 What's the big deal?